Did you know that the shoulder is the most mobile joint of the body?

 - Traumatic injuries

 As with any injury, surgery should only be considered as a last resort.
-For this reason, it can be beneficial to see a chiropractor first, like Dr. Mohr, the highest-rated Tampa chiropractor, to determine the source of the shoulder pain and possibly be able to treat you with much less invasive methods.
+For this reason, it can be beneficial to see a chiropractor first.
+Dr. Mohr is the highest-rated Tampa chiropractor, and he will assess your symptoms to determine the true source of your shoulder pain.
+Oftentimes your symptoms may be treated with minimally invasive treatments rather than surgery.